 - Prepare yourself mentally.
 Thigh lift surgery will surely transform how you look but requires a lot of time, care and patience.

-- Start eating healthy and drinking loads of water a few weeks before the surgery.
+- Start eating healthy and drinking 2-3 litres of water a few weeks before the surgery.

 - Eliminate smoking, drinking, herbal supplements and any blood-thinning medications from your system.